ewedw/ewedw.github.io/_posts/2022-09-14-style-transfer.md

 * A lot of paraemeters are needed

 * Good for more random texture (i.e. a bunch of stones)
-Bad for highly structured texture (i.e. bricks wall)
+Bad for structured texture (i.e. bricks wall)

 Visit the [page](http://www.bethgelab.org/deeptextures/){:target="_blank"} for more synthesized results.